mjambon/dune-deps-action/README.md

 with [dune-deps](https://github.com/mjambon/dune-deps),
 and commit the result into your project as `.deps/deps.png`.
 You can then show the graph as part of your `README.md`.
-The graph is automatically as your project's source code changes.
+The graph is updated automatically within minutes as your project's source code changes.

 Manual setup instructions
 --